dmd-program/dmd-100/projects/narrative/develop-feedback.md

 ## Instructions

-1. Give feedback for your assigned draft\(s\) according to the Peer Feedback Guidelines.
+1. Write feedback for your assigned draft\(s\) according to the Peer Feedback Guidelines.
+Your group assignments are located on Canvas:

 ## Report in

-1. Feedback will be conducted on Canvas.
+1. Submit the feedback to your assigned feedback group member(s) as a **comment** on the in Open Studio assignment submission.